Robyn Magalit Rodriguez

 Director of Policy and Community Engagement

-Nicholas A. Garcia is a History PhD Candidate at UC Davis, with his research focusing on English colonialism and its negative effect on Native American communities in seventeenth century New England.
-As the Managing Editor of Alon: Journal for Filipinx American and Diasporic Studies, Nicholas hopes to bring attention to the diverse array of research being conducted by Filipino undergraduate and graduate students.
+Nicholas A. Garcia (M.A.) is a History PhD Candidate at UC Davis, with his research focusing on English colonialism and its negative effect on Native American communities in seventeenth century New England.
+As the Associate Managing Editor of Alon: Journal for Filipinx American and Diasporic Studies, Nicholas hopes to bring attention to the diverse array of research being conducted by Filipino undergraduate and graduate students.
+He is also active on Twitter (@profnickgarcia), where he engages with the academic community and promotes Bulosan Center programming.
 His ultimate goal is to make higher education and academia a more inclusive and welcoming place for people of color.
 Nicholas A. Garcia is qualified as a historian under United States Secretary of Interior’s Professional Standards (as defined in 36 CFR Part 61).

 Glenn Philip Martinez Aquino